hirosystems/stacks.js/packages/stacking/README.md

 ```

 > [!WARNING]
-> Make sure to replace `signerPrivateKey` with the signer private key of your setup.
+> Make sure to replace `signerPrivateKey` with the signer private key of your setup and keep it private.

 ### Topics